 In Lukova's art, less is more.
 More effect, more message, more expression; all while doing it with less.
 The graphic elements are bold with few fine details but the intent is clear.
 Her messages reflect the human condition, fundamental fairness, and justice.
 Yet while it is easy to focus solely on the messages of her provocative works, it is important to take a step back to appreciate the artistic merit in her simplicity.
 Her use of striking, metaphoric images gives the viewers art to not only appreciate visually but intellectually.

 Lukova's work is included in the permanent collections of the Museum of Modern Art, New York; Denver Art Museum; Bibliothèque nationale de France, Paris; Hong Kong Heritage Museum; Centre de la Gravure et de l'Image imprimée, La Louvière, Belgium; the Library of Congress; and the World Bank, Washington, D.C.
 Her solo exhibitions include UNESCO, Paris; DDD Gallery, Osaka, Japan; La MaMa Gallery, New York; the Art Institute of Boston; and the Museum of Design Atlanta (MODA).

 Reflecting on complex social issues has been Lukova’s career-long focus because of her firmly held belief that art is central to human existence and that morality and creativity are aligned.
 In 2008 she released her Social Justice portfolio, addressing themes such as peace, censorship, immigration, ecology, hunger, and corruption.
 The twelve iconic images soon became a best-selling publication and requests for exhibits and reproductions in magazines, newspapers and books came from around the globe.
 The collection was included in the prestigious art exhibition at the first inauguration of President Obama in Washington D.C. and has been exhibited widely in the U.S., France, Turkey, Greece, Israel, and Mexico.
-A decade since its publication, the series is as relevant as ever and the artist continues to create new social commentary work.
+More than a decade since its publication, the series is as relevant as ever and the artist continues to create new social commentary work.
 In her words, she has “plenty of topics to tackle in the future.”